Our Self-Advocate Council

 McKenzie Elim (she/her)

-McKenzie is a recent graduate of Long Island University Global, where she majored in Global Studies and minored in International Relations, Spanish, and Arts and Communications.
-While most of her research has focused on sustainable food systems, after receiving an ASD diagnosis during the Summer of 2023, she was further motivated to join the ASCV as a program intern for the Fall semester and explore how program involvement can empower autistic adults to advocate for themselves and others.
-Outside of school and work, McKenzie loves to travel, learn languages, eat vegetables, and play sports.
+McKenzie is a graduate of Long Island University Global, where she majored in Global Studies and minored in International Relations, Spanish, and Arts and Communications.
+After interning with the ASCV in Fall 2023 and writing her thesis on the self-determination of autistic adults, McKenzie joined the ASCV as a Program Associate.
+Outside of work, McKenzie loves to travel, learn languages, eat vegetables, and play sports.

 Jalesia Clardy-Josephs (she/her)